KyloIO/kylo-docs/about/KyloFrequentlyAskedQuestions.rst

 What is Kylo's value-add over plain Apache NiFi?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-NiFi acts as Kylo's pipeline orchestration engine, but NiFi itself does not provide all the tooling required for a Data Lake solution.
+NiFi acts as Kylo's pipeline orchestration engine, but NiFi itself does not provide all the tooling required for a data lake solution.
 Some of Kylo's distinct benefits over vanilla NiFi and Hadoop:

 -  Write-once, use many times.
 NiFi is a powerful IT tool for designing
-   pipelines but most Data Lake feeds utilize just a small number of
+   pipelines but most data lake feeds utilize just a small number of
    unique flows or “patterns".
 Kylo allows IT the flexibility to
    design then register a NiFi template as a data processing model for feeds.
 This enables
    non-technical business users to configure dozens, or even hundreds of